OptiFi-Team/optifi-sdk/README.md

 npx ts-node scripts/amm/addInstrumentToAmm.ts
 ```

+- make sure you have done the last two steps for BOTH BTC and ETH AMMs

 - now the amm is ready to work, run the following command to crank the AMM and let the AMM update orders on OptiFi markets contineously:

 ```bash
 npx ts-node scripts/amm/crankAMM.ts
 ```

-Note that in order to calculate Delta and order proposals for the AMMs, it requires the Margin Stress account to be at available status. run:
+Note that in order to calculate Delta and order proposals for the AMMs, it requires the Margin Stress account to be at `available` status. run the following and stop when the Margin Stress account becomes `available`:

 ```bash
 npx ts-node scripts/marginStress/marginStressLoop.ts